Probation for Academic Staff - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 4. Induction

 4.2 On the first day of employment at the University, an academic staff member meets with their supervisor to commence induction.
 The new staff member’s work allocation is discussed during induction.
-The workload of each academic staff member is allocated in accordance with the principles stated in the University’s Enterprise Agreement.
+The workload of each academic staff member is allocated in accordance with the principles stated in the Enterprise Agreement.

-5. The Probation Plan
+5. Probation plan

-5.2 A Probation Plan:
+5.2 A probation plan:

 (a) ensures role clarity;